furas/python-examples/pyautogui/get-numbers-from-screen/README.md

 ![#1](digits/digits.png?raw=true)

-And then it group digits by "y" coordinate and later group by "x" coordinate to (re)create numbers.
+And then it groups digits by "y" coordinate and later group by "x" coordinate to (re)create numbers.

-Example for test:
+Example screenshot for test:

 ![#2](screenshot.png?raw=true)